-If you’re someone who has never worked remotely before, you will find yourself slipping into “home mode” from time to time and this could harm your wellbeing.
-If you think working in a bed all day is a better idea in comparison to working at your desk, think again.
+If you’re someone who has never worked remotely before, you will find yourself slipping into “home mode” from time to time, and this could harm your well-being.
+If you think working in bed all day is a better idea in comparison to working at your desk, think again.
 You could end up ruining your posture.
 Remember that working from home is all about working just like you used to before.

 Why is it Important to Take Care of Yourself While Working Remotely

 Working remotely can become a sort of workation.
 Imagine having a choice to lay in bed all day and work there, eat there and even sleep there.
 This could lead to so many physical and mental health issues over a period of time.
 You might not realize it early on but gradually it begins to have an adverse impact on you.
 In fact, this is why it is so important to take care of yourself as a remote worker and we will discuss all the reasons here.

 Here are some of the reasons why you must focus on your overall well being while working remotely: